LingAdeu/Sales-Inventory-Management-App/readme.md

     manager: password1234

 ## Main features
+Currently, SmarPi has five main features, excluding the user authentication:
 1. <b>Display items</b>: This feature allows users to see available items by different options such as all items, low-stock items, brand-new or second-hand items.
 2. <b>Add a new item</b>: Users can add a new entry to the existing data.
 3. <b>Modify an item</b>: Users have an option to modify an existing item based on the item ID and they are free to select which item detail(s) to update.